AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/manage-low-quantity.md

 *  The Advanced Inventory **Notify for Quantity Below** field (**Catalog** > **Products** > specific product > **Advanced Inventory**) overrides the value set at the website/store level.
 The value applies to all of the product's sources.
 *  The **Notify Quantity** fields (**Catalog** > **Products** > specific product > **Assigned Sources** section) override all other settings.
 The merchant can assign a different threshold for each source for the specific product.

-Magento deducts either the global or the overriding quantity from the total salable quantity for the stock.
+Adobe Commerce deducts either the global or the overriding quantity from the total salable quantity for the stock.

 The REST low-quantity notification endpoints manage the values that merchants set from the **Notify Quantity** fields.